IBM-Automation-SPGI/apic-pot-v3/StepZen-GraphQL/ReadMe.md

 6\.
 Next you will import the Get Salesforce Accounts operation.
 In the terminal, enter:

 ```
-stepzen import curl "<REPLACE-WITH-GETACCOUNTS-URL>"
+API Connect Essentials import curl "<REPLACE-WITH-GETACCOUNTS-URL>"
 ```

-Replace **\<REPLACE-WITH-GETACCOUNTS-URL\>** with the value for the *getAccounts* endpoint provided by the instructor within the parameters file.
+Replace `<REPLACE-WITH-GETACCOUNTS-URL>` with the value for the *`getAccounts`* endpoint provided by the instructor within the parameters file.
 This is the REST endpoint of the existing Salesforce service.

 ![](images/stepzen-import-getaccounts.png)